hews/autoswatch/README.md

 ## Steps Left

-1. Add unit tests for the basic routes (root and `/<hex_value>`).
-    - [x] basic html layout (favicon, internal links),
-    - [x] differently structured hex values,
-    - [x] useful error pages (400, 404).
-2.  [x] Add programatic configuration and tests for app config.
-    - [x] Create a canonical version that is updated everywhere, including in the Docker image, and maybe that can bust caches?
-3.  [x] Create a production build with Docker.
-4.  [ ] Deploy that build to Digital Ocean and test.
+1.  [ ] Deploy that build to Digital Ocean and test.
-5.  [ ] Create a deploy pipeline that runs:
+2.  [ ] Create a deploy pipeline that runs:
     - **GitHub** (_push to master_) → <br>
       **Docker Hub** (_build & store image_) → <br>
       **CircleCI** (_run tests_) → <br>
       **Digital Ocean droplet** (_update production_)
-6. Use the pipeline for further TDD of features:
+3. Use the pipeline for further TDD of features:
     1. [ ] Add redis for caching and e2e tests.
 This includes adding
        very long caching data to the requests.
     2. [ ] Add `/<named_color>` route for named colors.